Girlfriends Build Your Resiliency

 Life gets busy and sometimes our relationships get put aside.
 We need to cherish the moments that we do get to spend together.
 Click to tweet

 They revive me, they energize me and they ground me.
 They affirm me and they connect me.
-And we know from our research that our relationships and connections benefit our physical health as well.
+And we know from our research that our relationships and connections benefit our physical health as well as our mental health.

 Beverly’s Hot Tips For Building Resiliency and Celebrating Girlfriend’s Day: